ernestyalumni/CompPhys/moreCUDA/README.md

 - **Hillis/Steele (inclusive)** and **Blelloch (i.e. Prefix, exclusive) scan(s)** in subdirectory `scan`
 - Texture memory explanation and some examples in [`./samples02`](https://github.com/ernestyalumni/CompPhys/tree/master/moreCUDA/samples02)
 - Examples of using *cuBLAS*, *cuSolver* in `./CUBLAS/`, `./CUSOLVER/` subdirectories, respectively
+- *Vector loads for higher memory access efficiency* examples in `./vectorloads/`

 In this `README.md`:
 - `nvcc` - nVidia CUDA Compiler Driver